Brightify/Fetcher/README.md

 }
 ```

+`RequestEnhancerPriority` represents priority of `RequestEnhancer`.
 The order is from the lowest to the greatest priority. `.normal` is default priority. `.fetcher` is used for internal `RequestEnhacer` and shouldn't be used by other programs. `.max` should be used only if you need to precede internal `RequestEnhancer`.
 It is recommended not to use `.custom` if possible.

 ```Swift
 extension RequestEnhancerPriority {